If you’re visiting northern Vietnam, you absolutely must take a Hanoi to Ninh Binh day trip.

 Is One Day in Ninh Binh Enough?

-Ninh Binh is a super fun spot to visit in the Vietnam countryside, and while there are other things you could do with more than one day in Ninh Binh (such as visit the Bai Dinh Complex, the Van Long Nature Preserve, or just spend more time biking around the countryside), it is definitely possible to experience the highlights with one day in Ninh Binh.
+Ninh Binh is a super fun spot to visit in the Vietnam countryside, and while there are other things you could do with more than one day in Ninh Binh (such as visit the Bai Dinh Complex, the Van Long Nature Preserve, or just spend more time biking around the countryside), it is definitely possible to experience the highlights in a day trip.

 The Wrap Up – Is Ninh Binh Worth Visiting?